HanaElanshassy/Find-The-Bad-Guy/README.md

 Data Requirements
 CSV files with labeled facial attributes

 Directory containing corresponding facial images
-Notes:
+Note:
 this project is under development we are still working on improving the models that labels the dataset using machine learning and image processing